Skip to content

 What Are the Protected Classes Under Fair Housing Laws?

-The Fair Housing Laws of 1968 prohibits discrimination on the basis of the following factors.
+The local Fair Housing Laws of 1968 prohibits discrimination on the basis of the following factors.

 • Race – It is wrong and unlawful for a California housing provider to qualify prospective renters based on their race.